digitalfabrik/react-sticky-headroom/README.md

 For hiding and revealing the header, the browser needs to support the css-property `position: sticky`.
 You can read about the browser support for that on [caniuse.com](https://caniuse.com/#feat=css-sticky).
-'Partial-Support' is enough for StickyHeadroom to work in most cases.
+'Partial-Support' is enough for ReactStickyHeadroom to work in most cases.

 If there are any problems, please don't hesitate to open an issue on GitHub.